hunterino/traccar_flutter/README.md

 # Traccar Flutter

 A Flutter library to integrate with the [Traccar](https://www.traccar.org/) tracking platform.
-This package acts as a bridge to the native Android and iOS implementations of the Traccar SDK, enabling seamless location tracking and configuration.
+This package provides location tracking across Android, iOS, and Web platforms, using native SDKs for mobile and browser Geolocation API for web.

 ---